Sayan montane conifer forests

 The Sayan montane conifer forests ecoregion (WWF ID: PA0519) covers the mid-elevation levels of the Sayan Mountains, the high mountain range between the taiga of Siberia, Russia to the north, and the steppes of Mongolia to the south.
 The slopes of the mountains at the mid-altitudes are covered by Temperate coniferous forest.
 The ecoregion is in the Palearctic realm, with a cold semi-arid climate.
 It covers 35741835 km2.

 Location and description

 The ecoregion stretches some 2,500 km from the Kuznetsk Alatau mountains in the west, across the western and eastern Sayan Mountain ranges, to the southeastern shores of Lake Baikal.
-The ecoregion covers the forested mid-altitudes of the mountains, with a lower bound ranging from 600 to 900 meters about sea level (depending on local conditions), and an upper bound of 1,800 meters.
+The ecoregion covers the forested mid-altitudes of the mountains, with a lower bound ranging from 600 to 900 meters above sea level (depending on local conditions), and an upper bound of 1,800 meters.
 This ecoregion is one of high biodiversity, due to its position on the meeting lines of climate and floral zones, and the many micro-climates created by the mountainous terrain and steep river valleys.